-Harman Claytor’s Employment Law Practice Group has earned a reputation for aggressive and effective representation and defense of public and private employers in an array of employment law disputes.
+Harman Claytor’s Employment Law Practice Group has offices in both Virginia and the Washington, DC area with an earned reputation for aggressive and effective representation and defense of public and private employers in an array of employment law disputes.
 Every step of the way, we are dedicated to providing you with the most efficient counsel to ensure you receive the legal guidance you need — the moment you need it.

 As our client, you have highly skilled employment law professionals on your side with extensive experience handling and defending employment litigation claims, whether before the Equal Employment Opportunity Commission or a state or federal court.
 You also benefit from counsel on how to prevent employment claims or proactively handle claims before a lawsuit is filed.
 We can even assist you with both internal and administrative agency analysis during an employment claim’s investigative stage.

 Our Employment Law Practice Group attorneys have successfully defended employers in a variety of cases, including: